Tap the text to show or hide reading controls.

 Ho-oh.

-An exclamation of admiration slipped out of him unconsciously.
+An exclamation of admiration slipped out of him before he knew it.

 Not bad at all.

-How’ll they fare in actual combat, I wonder.
+How’ll they hold up in actual combat, I wonder.

-Best to get a feel for it as I use it.
+Best to get a feel for it as I go.

-So a Constellation nobody even knows exists can’t grow its followers, either.
+So a Constellation nobody even knows exists can’t grow its following, either.

 Constellation.
 From here on, live a little harder.
-Then maybe you’ll shed the “useless” label.
+Maybe then you’ll shed the “useless” label.

 Kronos thrashed about wildly.

-Well, he’s got plenty to think about, I suppose.
+Well, he’s got plenty to chew over, I suppose.

-Even if, by good fortune, he dragged Zeus down from the throne and became the king of gods again, he’d exist as the Giant of Defiance, not the Harvester.
+Kronos had been registered in the Pantheon as a Constellation governing a new domain.
+Which was to say, there was no going back to what had been.
+Even if, by some stroke of luck, he dragged Zeus down from the throne and became king of the gods once more, he would exist as the Giant of Defiance now, not the Harvester.

 It’s not as if he didn’t already know that.